istvan-ujjmeszaros/advanced-sassy-ink/README.md

 If you are not familiar with Gulp, no fear, it is fairly easy to setup.

-You need to install node.js, which you can obtain at [https://nodejs.org/en/](https://nodejs.org/en/).<br>
+1. You need to install node.js, which you can obtain at [https://nodejs.org](https://nodejs.org).<br>
-Then run `npm install` from the command line in the project's root folder, which will install all the required node modules.<br>
+2. Then run `npm install` from the command line in the project's root folder, which will install all the required node modules.<br>
-After that, you can compile both the sass files and the html templates by running `gulp` from the command line in the project root.
+3. After that, you can compile both the sass files and the html templates by running `gulp` from the command line in the project root.

 ## Compatibility

-The compiled html template will have the best possible email client compatibility, tested with Litmus on a layout that utilizes the two column grid and three columns of the block-grid.
+The compiled html template will have the best possible email client compatibility, tested with [Litmus](https://litmus.com/) on a layout that utilizes the two column grid and three columns of the block-grid.

 ### Tested with Litmus on the following clients

 #### Mobile browsers

-Android 4.4, Gmail App on Android, iPad Retina, iPad Mini, iPhone 5s iOS 7, iPhone 5S iOS 8, iPhone 6, iPhone 6 Plus, iPhone 6S. iPhone 6S Plus
+- Android 4.4
+- Gmail App on Android
+- iPad Retina
+- iPad Mini
+- iPhone 5s iOS 7
+- iPhone 5s iOS 8
+- iPhone 6
+- iPhone 6 Plus
+- iPhone 6s
+- iPhone 6s Plus

 #### Desktop browsers - Mac

+- Apple Mail 7
+- Apple Mail 8
+- Outlook 2011
-Apple Mail 7, Apple Mail 8, Outlook 2011, Outlook 2016
+- Outlook 2016

 #### Desktop browsers - Windows

-Lotus Notes 8.5, Outlook 2000, Outlook 2002, Outlook 2003, Outlook 2007, Outlook 2010, Outlook 2013, Outlook 2013 120 DPI, Plain Text, Thunderbird 38
+- Lotus Notes 8.5
+- Outlook 2000
+- Outlook 2002
+- Outlook 2003
+- Outlook 2007
+- Outlook 2010
+- Outlook 2013
+- Outlook 2013 120 DPI
+- Plain Text
+- Thunderbird 38

 #### Web mail

-AOL Mail (Chrome, Explorer, Firefox), Gmail (Chrome, Explorer, Firefox), Google Apps (Chrome, Explorer, Firefox), Office 365 (Chrome), Outlook.com (Chrome, Explorer, Firefox), Yahoo!
+- AOL Mail (Chrome, Explorer, Firefox)
+- Gmail (Chrome, Explorer, Firefox)
+- Google Apps (Chrome, Explorer, Firefox)
+- Office 365 (Chrome)
+- Outlook.com (Chrome, Explorer, Firefox)
+- Yahoo!
 Mail (Explorer, Firefox)

 ## Credit